stanimman/Simple/README.md

-# Simple
-A place to add my daily learning - like a daily Journals
+# A place add all my WIP projects